LutzGross/esys-escript.github.io/tools/pip/README.md

 The escript `buildvars` file from the conda-forge installation should also be included with the libraries.
-Libraries are packaged in the `lib` folder in a `zip` file on Windows system or a `tgz` file on Linux systems.
+Libraries are packaged in the `lib` folder in a `zip` file on Windows systems or a `tgz` file on Linux systems.

-Python specific escript libraries, such as `esys\escriptcore\escriptcpp.pyd` are packaged under the `esys` folder.
+Python-specific escript libraries, such as `esys\escriptcore\escriptcpp.pyd` are packaged under the `esys` folder.

 ## Build process